4n33sh/REDACT/SECURITY.md

 ## Security Measures in REDACT

 - **Privacy-First Design**: User data is secured using DMZ isolation, 2FA, and end-to-end encryption (in-transit and at rest).
-- **Continuous Training**: Sensitive data redacted by the system is securely anonymized and incorporated into our ML models for enhanced accuracy.
+- **Continuous Training**: Sensitive data redacted by the system is securely anonymized and incorporated into training data to ML model for enhanced accuracy.
 - **File Formats Supported**: Secure handling for a variety of file types, including text, images, audio, and PDFs.

 ## Disclaimer